Towards a healthy society: Good health & well-being for all

 On completing this minor, you will be able to:

-- practice research in order to answer questions from the field of agriculture, food and the living environment
+- value (international/social) challenges and/or recent developments and their application in the field of agriculture, food and living environment

-- make your professional contribution to a multidisciplinary team based on competencies specific to your study programme
+make your professional contribution to a multidisciplinary team based on competences specific to your study program

 To participate in this minor, you must have completed your first year and have earned at least 40 ECTS during your second year.